I’ve heard a lot of opinions about API design. This is great—I love opinions.

 SOAP Improves on CORBA (sort of)

-Well, in the ’90s Microsoft had the reputation that Google has now of swallowing up the nascent work of smaller software groups.
+In the ’90s Microsoft had the reputation that Google has now of swallowing up the nascent work of smaller software groups.
 And the opportunity was ripe for them.
 Greg Tunrquist explains:

 The OMG, the consortium responsible for the CORBA spec, had gaps not covered by the spec…To cover these gaps, very vendor had proprietary extensions.
 The biggest one was Iona, an Irish company that at one time held 80% of the CORBA marketshare.
 We knew them as “I-own-ya’” given their steep price.